AstunTechnology/iShareGIS-SiteReport/README.md

 iShareGIS SiteReport Plugin
 ==========================

-The SiteReport plugin for iShareGIS allows a user to generate a site report pdf of the current map view.
-This includes a map and the attribute information of all visible layers within the map window.
+The SiteReport plugin for iShareGIS allows a user to generate a site report of the current map view.
+This includes a map and the attribute information of all visible layers within the map window that is then suitable for printing.

 Installation
 ------------